-After logging in you will be presented with a welcome screen (Fig 2).
+After logging in you will be presented with a welcome screen.
 Note this screen has your name.
-This is a reminder that commands you submit to the observatory are connected to your account and all data is uploaded to an account with the same user name (the one you logged in with) on our Google Drive.
+This is a reminder that commands you submit to the observatory are connected to your account and all data is uploaded to a folder on our Google Drive.
 We will share this folder with you.
-Even the data files will have your username appended to them.

 The entire screen you see in your browser is the "web browser interface" (WBI).
 Click on the buttons on the left side to expose more options.
 The "Welcome" rectangle (micro-content area) is like a small window.
-Putting your mouse at the top right will expose controls as shown in Fig 3.
+Putting your mouse at the top right will expose controls: